Three Kansas Men Charged With Plotting To Bomb Mosques, Kill Somali Muslim Immigrants

 Three Kansas men were convicted Wednesday of plotting to blow up mosques and kill Muslims in the town of Garden City, where a meat-packing plant employs hundreds of Somali refugees, KSN-TV (Wichita) is reporting.

-Patrick Stein, Gavin Wright and Curtis Allen were all members of a home-grown militia group that came to be known as “The Crusaders.”
+Patrick Stein, Gavin Wright, and Curtis Allen were all members of a home-grown militia group that came to be known as “The Crusaders.”
 That group is itself a splinter group of a larger Kansas militia known as the “Kansas Security Force.”

-The men apparently modeled themselves, and were allegedly inspired by, Oklahoma City bomber Timothy McVeigh.
+The men apparently modeled themselves and were allegedly inspired by Oklahoma City bomber Timothy McVeigh.

-In fact, the men even took a page out of McVeigh’s book, planning to use fertilizer and racing fuel to make the same type of bomb that McVeigh used in the 1995 bombing of the Alfred P Murrah Federal Building in Oklahoma City.
+In fact, the men even took a page out of McVeigh’s book by planning to use fertilizer and racing fuel to make the same type of bomb that McVeigh used in the 1995 bombing of the Alfred P. Murrah Federal Building in Oklahoma City.
 That attack left 168 people dead.

 As NPR News reported last month, Garden City is part of what’s known in Kansas as the Kansas Meatpacking Triangle.
 There, several meatpacking plants rely largely on cheap foreign labor.
 Specifically, Garden City was home to several hundred immigrants from Somalia, having fled a decade of war and anarchy in the East African nation.
 The immigrants were almost exclusively Muslim.